 -

 The FRS program's generous donors have enabled us to support seminars in a variety of ways.
 All requests for funding should be discussed with the Director of the Program as early in the process as possible.
-In general, the program supports funding for equipment for lab and science courses, transportation and tickets for field trips (including a modest class meal), and honoraria for guest speakers.
+In general, the program supports funding for equipment for lab and science courses, transportation and tickets for field trips (including a modest class meal), and honorarium for guest speakers.
 Funds can also be available for class parties (again on a modest scale).
 Some faculty members host these at the end of term, while others find an earlier gathering helps students bond with each other outside the class in a way that enhances their interaction inside the classroom.

 -